iam-xtreme/learning-digest/01 - system-design/concepts/microservices-benfits-and-challenges.md

 ### **Advantages of Using Microservices in Application Development:**

 1. **Scalability:**
-   * **Horizontal Scaling:**&#x45;ach microservice can be scaled independently based on demand.
+   * **Horizontal Scaling:** Each microservice can be scaled independently based on demand.
 This means if one service is under heavy load (e.g., payment processing), it can be scaled up without affecting other services.
    * **Elastic Scaling:** Microservices deployed in containerized environments (like Kubernetes) can automatically scale up or down based on traffic or resource usage.
 2. **Independent Development & Deployment:**
    * **Autonomous Teams:** Microservices allow development teams to work independently on different services, which can be written in different programming languages or frameworks.
 This enables parallel development and faster iteration.
    * **Continuous Deployment:** Microservices enable continuous deployment because individual services can be deployed independently.
 If one service needs an update, it can be updated without affecting the entire system, reducing downtime.
 3. **Fault Isolation and Resilience:**
    * **Isolation of Failures:** If one microservice fails, it does not necessarily bring down the entire system.
 This isolation improves the overall resilience of the application.
-   * **Easier Recovery:**&#x53;ince microservices are independent, they can be restarted or redeployed without disrupting the entire application.
+   * **Easier Recovery:** Since microservices are independent, they can be restarted or redeployed without disrupting the entire application.
 This improves system availability.
 4. **Flexibility in Technology Stack:**
    * Microservices allow different services to be written in different languages, frameworks, and databases based on the needs of each service.
 This "polyglot" approach offers flexibility and allows teams to choose the most appropriate technology for a specific service.
 5. **Faster Time to Market:**